-You can begin voting this month, as soon as you have registered and received your ballot.
-County election offices will begin mailing ballots to all registered voters on May 9.
+You can begin voting as soon as you have registered and received your ballot for the next election.
+County election offices began mailing ballots to all registered voters about a month before Election Day.

-- Return your ballot by mail – postage is free – any time up to Election Day, which is June 7.
+- Return your ballot by mail – postage is free – any time up to Election Day.

-- Or, you can vote in person at county Vote Centers beginning May 28.
+- Or, you can vote in person at county Vote Centers.

 It's easy to have your say: You can register online and vote by mail.
 Here's how

 If you think you might be registered, but aren't sure, you can check your status on these websites

 Register Online – If You Aren't Already

 If you are registered to vote in most Bay Area counties, you should receive your ballot in the mail.
 County officials begin mailing out ballots about a month before the election.